TasneemFnais/TasneemFnais/README.md

 ## 🚀 About Me

-I’m a healthcare data scientist with a background in Clinical Laboratory Science and nearly 3 years of experience in transfusion medicine.
+I’m a healthcare data scientist with a background in Clinical Field as a Laboratory Technologist.

 My interests focus on:
 - Healthcare Analytics & Data Analysis